 They will help teachers get the job done.

 It may be tough, it may be rough.

-They must come together.
+All must come together.

 ENOUGH IZ ENOUGH!

 “A positive, collaborative relationship between parents and teachers is essential for the wellness and healthy growth of children into adults.
-Dr. LaSonya and John puts forward compelling argument in support of such collaborative partnership.
+Dr. LaSonya and John put forward compelling arguments in support of such collaborative partnership.
 Sighting the challenges some parents face in earning their lively hood and participating in their child’s education at the same time, he puts the onus on teachers and schools to find creative ways of engaging parents in the process.”

 —Ahmad Duranai, author of The Leadership Zone

 “Home-school partnerships: It is when you involve parents in their children's education.
 Sometimes the parents shy away from talking to their sons’ or daughters’ teachers for fear of having to explain the child’s behavior.
 Parents, stop any animosity towards our educators.
 Teachers, talk to your students' parents.
 Parents, talk to your children's teachers.
 Both of you will learn things that you did not know before.
 Thanks, Dr. LaSonya and John, for addressing that awkward teacher-parent relationship and promoting unity of our teachers with our parents.”